zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 **Java sample application**

-You can find a [Java sample application](https://github.com/zowe/api-layer/blob/v3.x.x/client-cert-auth-sample/src/main/java/org/zowe/apiml/Main.java) in the Zowe API Layer repository that can help you quickly get started with client certificate authentication.
+You can find a [Java sample application](https://github.com/zowe/api-layer/blob/v3.x.x/client-cert-auth-sample/src/main/java/org/zowe/apiml/Main.java) in the Zowe API Layer repository.
+This sample can help you get started with client certificate authentication.

-To begin, replace the following placeholder values in the sample application with your actual configuration:
+Replace the following placeholder values in the sample application with your actual configuration:

 ```text
   API_URL - URL that points to your API ML instance